-The Brain, The Nervous System, and our Capacity to Heal Trauma through Yoga
+The Brain, the Nervous System, and our Capacity to Heal Trauma through Yoga and The Neurophysiology of Trauma-Informed Care: Cultivating Safety Through Relational Presence

-An overview and introduction to the neurobiology of sexual trauma and the intersection of yoga
+An overview and introduction to the neurobiology of sexual trauma, the nervous system, and the intersection of yoga

 This course provides an introduction to trauma, reviews the unique experience of sexual assault survivors, the neurobiology of trauma, and the intersection of yoga.
 This course is part 1 of a 7 part series.